bwohlberg/jonga/docs/source/overview.rst

 from the root directory of the package.

 `Jupyter Notebook <http://jupyter.org/>`_ versions of the example scripts are also available in the same directory.
-The notebooks can also be viewed online via `nbviewer <https://nbviewer.jupyter.org/github/bwohlberg/jonga/blob/master/index.ipynb>`_.
+The notebooks can also be viewed online via `nbviewer <https://nbviewer.jupyter.org/github/bwohlberg/jonga/blob/master/index.ipynb>`_, or run interactively at `binder <http://mybinder.org/repo/bwohlberg/jonga>`_.

 Contact